National Energy Code of Canada for Buildings

-While there is not a specific professional schedule dedicated to the energy efficiency, energy code provisions have been included in the revised Schedules issued by the Province of Alberta via and Standata 14-BCI-001.
+While there is not a specific professional schedule dedicated to energy code compliance, the NECB is referenced from the National Building Code (Alberta Edition).
 Therefore, if a project requires professional involvement, the Professional(s) of Record are responsible for verifying NECB requirements are met.

 Do I include my floor perimeters in my calculation of Fenestration & Door to Wall Area (FDWR) calculations?

-Does the energy code only cover the lighting inside my building?
+Does the energy code cover the lighting outside my building?

-No the NECB also provides requirements for the exterior lighting of the building and any exterior spaces associated with the building such as parking or pathways and communal space.
-It also includes lighting of unconditioned spaces such a certain parkades
+Yes, the NECB provides requirements for the exterior lighting of the building and any exterior spaces associated with the building such as parking or pathways and communal space.
+It also includes lighting of unconditioned spaces such a certain parkades.

 Do I have to use LED lighting now?